 They cited changing demographics, low Mass attendance and a decline in the number of priests as reasons for the reconfiguration.

-The consolidation announcement was met with protests, and an appeal by the St. Adalbert Preservation Society has since made its way to the the Supreme Tribunal of the Apostolic Signatura in Rome, the Catholic Church’s highest court.
+The consolidation announcement was met with protests, and by the St. Adalbert Preservation Society has since made its way to the the Supreme Tribunal of the Apostolic Signatura in Rome, the Catholic Church’s highest court. an appeal

 In the appeal, the nonprofit argued the Archdiocese’s planned sale of the church to Chicago Academy of Music violated canon law, while also arguing the parish maintained a strong community with no financial problems.